mschubert/clustermq/README.md

 It is based upon the [rzmq package](https://github.com/armstrtw/rzmq) and the [ZeroMQ library](http://zeromq.org/) that is also used for workers in IPython.

-It is also using [ulimit package](https://github.com/krlmlr/ulimit).
+It also uses the [ulimit package](https://github.com/krlmlr/ulimit).

 The function supplied **must be self-sufficient**, i.e. load libraries and scripts.